samuelfernandof/Nano_AIDriven/README.md

-### Biomolecular Machines: From diatoms to silica-based biohybrids and Self-Assmebly:
+### Biomolecular Machines: From diatoms to silica-based biohybrids and Self-Assemebly:

 1. From diatoms to silica-based biohybrids: Diatom nanotechnology is becoming a new field of research where biologists and materials scientists are working together! https://pubs.rsc.org/en/content/articlelanding/2011/cs/c0cs00122h/unauth